juangallostra/roguelike-tutorial/README.md

 ## WISH List

-- [ ] Add more enemies
+- [ ] Add more enemies.
-- [ ] Add more equipment
+- [ ] Add more equipment.
-- [ ] Add functionality to make enemies drop items when killed
+- [ ] Add functionality to make enemies drop items when killed.